 Drop corzoogle in your favourite text editor and see for yourself!

 A web server running php.

-Most modern operating systems have a functioning web server built-in.
-Apache (the most popular, and arguably the best web server in the world) is ideal, and installed as standard on Mac OS X, almost all Linux/bsd/UNIX/ systems, and most serious professional internet web servers.
+Most modern operating systems also have a functioning web server built-in.
+Apache (the most popular, and arguably the best web server in the world) is ideal, and installed as standard on Mac OS X, almost all Linux/BSD/UNIX/ systems, and most serious professional internet web servers.
 If you pay for web hosting, this is probably what you have.
 Apache is also available for Windows.
 You'll need php4 or greater to run corzoogle.

 And I can run this at home, yeah?